-Drawing Fibonacci Retracement Levels on Upward and Downward Trend
+Drawing Fib Retracement Areas on Upward and Downward Trend

 The price of a currency pair does not move up or down in a straight line.
 Instead it moves up or down in a zigzag pattern.
-Fibonacci Retracement is the tool used to calculate where the zigzag will stop.
-The pullback levels are 38.2%, 50% and 61.8%.
+Fib Retracement is the tool used to calculate where the zigzag will stop.
+The pullback levels are 38.2 %, 50% & 61.8%.
 These form the points at which the market is likely to make a retracement.

-What is a retracement?
-It is a pullback of the price before the market resumes the original trend/original direction of movement.
+What is retracement?
+It is a pullback of the price before the market resumes original trend/original direction of movement.

-Example of Zigzag Movement: The Example below shows price moving up in a zigzag pattern.
+Example of Zigzag Movement: The Examples below shows price heading upward in a zigzag pattern.

 1-2: Price moves up